codemask-labs/stan-js/README.md

 It takes store's keys as arguments, if you won't provide any argument it will return the **WHOLE** store

+It **ONLY** rerenders the component if the given keys' values have changed

 It will return object with state, and [actions](#actions).
 State is object with reactive fields from the store, it will rerender automatically whenever store value has changed

 ```typescript